Abstract

 John Wesley was born in 1703, in Epworth.
 His parents were Samuel and Susan Wesley.
 His was a large family of nineteen children and he was the fifteenth child.
 His father had grown up in a religious family and worked as a priest in their village.

-Both the grandfather and great grandfather of Wesley were religious men and suffered a lot because of their faith.
+Both the grandfather and great-grandfather of Wesley were religious men and suffered a lot because of their faith.
 They were constantly rejected while their fellow brethren faced a lot of persecution.
-Wesley’s background was therefore one that nurtured him to be a disciplined and God fearing person.
+Wesley’s background was therefore one that nurtured him to be a disciplined and God-fearing person.

 They were involved in charitable works such as visiting those in prison and helping the poor in the society.
 To aid in their mission of growth towards holiness, the group met regularly for prayer and reading of the bible.
 The group was ridiculed by the rest of the students who even gave them the nickname ‘holy club’.

-Although Wesley was engaged in such pious activities and which seemed to have a show of spirituality, he remained unconverted4.
+Although Wesley was engaged in such pious activities and which seemed to have a show of spirituality, he remained unconverted.
 He continued with his good works, trying to win the approval of God through them but deep inside, he knew that this would not help him.

 He was zealous in what he was doing but the zeal was based on ignorance.
 Deep in his heart, he went through extensive periods of guilt and felt very inadequate in what he was doing.
 He also suffered a lot because of the fear of death that he had.